Council Tax is a property-based tax paid for public services provided by the local council.

 How do I tell the council I’m exempt?

-You can get your free ‘Council Tax Exemption Certificate’ from the Student Records (Academic Registry, Camden) or print it off from RoVeR, once you are enrolled to confirm your full time student status.
+You can get your council tax exemption certificate from RoVeR, once you are enrolled, to confirm your full-time student status.

 You are usually considered a full-time student for Council Tax purposes if: